A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What is the California v.
 Texas (Texas v.
 Azar/U.S.) lawsuit?

 California v.
 Texas was a lawsuit that was initially filed by 20 GOP-led states in early 2018, seeking to overturn the Affordable Care Act.
 The case was dismissed by the Supreme Court in June 2021, in a 7-2 ruling.
-This marked the third time the ACA had been upheld by the Supreme Court (the previous two opinions were issued in 2012 and 2015).
+This marked the third time the ACA was upheld by the Supreme Court (the previous two opinions were issued in 2012 and 2015).

 When the case began, in early 2018, it was called Texas v.
 Azar.
 But after two lower court rulings, California – the lead Democratic state working to protect the ACA – filed a petition in early 2020 asking the Supreme Court to hear the case on an expedited schedule.
 Texas, the lead Republican state seeking to overturn the ACA, also filed a petition with the Supreme Court, asking the justices to deny California’s request for an expedited review but to eventually hear the case.